repeaterjs/repeater/README.md

 });
 ```

-Internally, `push` will throw when there are more than 1024 outstanding calls to `push`.
-This behavior is desirable because it allows developers to surface bottlenecks and hanging promises early, rather than when the process runs out of memory.
+This behavior is desirable because it allows developers to quickly surface bottlenecks and hanging promises as they happen, rather than when the process runs out of memory.

 #### Dropping values

-If you can neither await `push` calls nor are willing to have `push` throw errors, your best option is to have the channel store values in a buffer and ignore them when the buffer is full.
-To facilitate this, the channel constructor can optionally take custom `ChannelBuffer` instances as a second argument.
+If you can neither await `push` calls nor are willing to have them throw errors, one last option is to have the channel store values in a buffer and drop values when the buffer is full.
+To facilitate this, the channel constructor can optionally take a custom `ChannelBuffer` instance as a second argument.
+The following code makes use of a `SlidingBuffer` to drop messages from a websocket connection:

 ```js
 import { Channel, SlidingBuffer } from "@channel/channel";